Jason D. Hill: On racism in the U.S.

-Hill has written that he has experienced racism, but does not consider himself a victim, stating that "you encounter racism, you deal with it, address it and move on."
-In his most recent book, We Have Overcome, he responds to Ta-Nehisi Coates' Between The World and Me, arguing that Coates' book "reads primarily like an American horror story and, I'm sorry to say, a declaration of war against my adopted country [the U.S.]."
-He has argued that the U.S. left promotes victimization of people of color and immigrants, telling them that "they are incontrovertibly oppressed by whites, that there's a new form of oppression since Donald Trump became president."
-He argues that it is not "resurgent racism" that has emerged after Trump's election, but rather "moral hysteria and hyperbole on the part of a far left that wants to paint racial minorities as helplessly under the yoke of white oppression."
+Hill has written that he has experienced racism, but does not consider himself a victim, stating that "you encounter racism, you deal with it, address it and move on".
+In his book, We Have Overcome, he responds to Ta-Nehisi Coates' Between The World and Me, arguing that Coates' book "reads primarily like an American horror story and, I'm sorry to say, a declaration of war against my adopted country [the U.S.]".
+He has argued that the U.S. left promotes victimization of people of color and immigrants, telling them that "they are incontrovertibly oppressed by whites, that there's a new form of oppression since Donald Trump became president".
+He argues that it is not "resurgent racism" that has emerged after Trump's election, but rather "moral hysteria and hyperbole on the part of a far left that wants to paint racial minorities as helplessly under the yoke of white oppression".

 On Israel

 Hill is a supporter of Israel and has advocate that Israel annex the land gained by the Six-Day War.
-Critic among the students and faculty denounce his position and call for his censure.
-Hill has sued DePaul, claiming that it launched a “campaign of intimidation and demonization" based on account of his race and sexual orientation.
+Critics among the students and faculty denounced his position and called for his censure.
+Hill has sued DePaul, claiming that it launched a "campaign of intimidation and demonization" based on account of his race and sexual orientation.
+The lawsuit was dismissed by the circuit court; Hill's appeal was dismissed by the appellate court in September 2024.